Paediatric Radiology for the General Radiologist 2026

 - Full access to each case with a full toolset to open, view and manipulate each case alongside the faculty but on your own screen!

-- You will maintain your access to the resource throughout your 60 day catch-service period too.
+- You will maintain your access to the resource throughout your on-demand service period too.

 Sample the DICOM viewer here.
 A window will load below the buttons (best demonstrated on a computer rather than mobile device)